-We spent some time around the Hakið útsýnispallur observation deck to take in the views of the rift valley, Þingvallavatn lake and the hills around.
+We spent some time around the Hakið útsýnispallur (observation deck) to take in the views of the rift valley, Þingvallavatn lake, and the hills around.

 We then took the wooden walkway into the Almannagjá fault, which marked the boundary between the North American and Eurasian tectonic plates.

 We walked back down and then across the valley to see the Peningagjá fissure.
-From there we headed to see Þingvallakirkja and the Summer Residence of the Icelandic Prime Minister.
+From there, we headed to see Þingvallakirkja and the Summer Residence of the Icelandic Prime Minister.

 It was nice to be indoors and warm after walking around for a while.
 We decided to have a quick lunch here before continuing with our day and picked up a couple of sandwiches.

-After that we headed to our next stop on the Golden Circle, the Haukadalur valley famous for its geothermal activity.
+After that, we headed to our next stop on the Golden Circle: the Haukadalur valley, famous for its geothermal activity.
 We parked the car and crossed the road but didn’t head in the right direction at first.
-Eventually we walked to see Litli-Geysir and Strokkur.
+Eventually, we walked to see Litli-Geysir and Strokkur.
 It was amazing to see water boiling in the ground at Litli-Geysir and the eruption from Strokkur spewing steam into the sky.

 🚘 Zero Car

-🍽️ Hakið Visitor Center
+🍽️ Thingvellir National Park Visitor Center

 🍽️ TASTY - RVK